vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-EsxiAlert.md

 Publish-EsxiAlert -server [sddc_manager_fqdn] -user [admin_username] -pass [admin_password] -allDomains -failureOnly
 ```

-This example will return alarms from all ESX hosts in vCenter managed by SDDC Manager for a all workload domains but only for the failed items.
+This example will return alarms from all ESX hosts in vCenter managed by SDDC Manager for all workload domains but only reports issues.

 ### Example 3